-Finally, our Investigator set out how Options should put things right by putting Mr Q as far as possible, into the position he would now be in but for Options accepting the business from Cape Verde4 Life.
-They considered that if Options had acted appropriately, it's more likely than not that Mr Q would have remained a member of the pension schemes he transferred into the SIPP.
-So, our Investigator set out how Options should calculate his losses and compensate him.
+Finally, our Investigator set out how Options should put things right by putting Mr S as far as possible, into the position he would now be in but for it accepting the business from CV4L.
+They considered that if Options had acted appropriately, it's more likely than not that Mr S would've kept his previous pension schemes.
+They set out how Options should calculate his losses and compensate him.

-Our Investigator also recommended Options pay Mr Q £500 for the distress caused by Options' actions.
+Our Investigator also recommended Options pay Mr S £500 for the distress caused by the knowledge that he has potentially suffered a significant loss of pension funds.